Pink no Idenshi

 Pink no Idenshi (Pinkの遺伝子) is a Japanese manga series by Jun Yuzuki.
 It was serialized in the monthly shōjo manga magazine Bessatsu Friend from 2002 to 2005.
 A live-action television drama adaptation was broadcast on TV Tokyo from October to December 2005.

 Plot

-Pink no Idenshi is a anthology series of unrelated short stories about high school girls exploring romantic and sexual relationships with their classmates and teachers.
+Pink no Idenshi is an anthology series of unrelated short stories about high school girls exploring romantic and sexual relationships with their classmates and teachers.
 Volumes 2, 4, and 5 feature an ongoing plot about Natsu Saitō and Taichi Kobayashi, two high school students who have just begun dating, exploring the conflicts and misunderstandings they face in their newfound relationship.